Fast and Robust Rank Aggregation against Model Misspecification: Experimental evaluation

+We independently ran each baseline $50$ times and reported the learning time (s) in Table~\ref{Computation} and Figure~\ref{Real_Data_f}.
+The learning time is represented by the mean with the standard deviation.
+For the sake of fair comparison, the inner iteration is fixed to $15$ for all methods.
+Empirical analyses were performed on an Intel i5 processor($2.30$ GHz) and $8$ GB random-access memory (RAM).

-Fig.~\ref{Real_Data}(f) shows the computation cost of all methods on four real datasets.
-(1)~CoarsenRank achieves a much lower computation compared to other robust ranking aggregation baselines.
-It shows our CoarsenRank is promising for deploying in a large-scale environment, where reliability and efficiency are all required.
-(2)~The computation costs of CoarsenRank and PL-EM are comparable because of the only difference betweenCoarsenRank and PL-EM lying at the choosing of parameter $\tau$ (See Eq.~\ref{theta_update}).
+Table~\ref{Computation} and Figure~\ref{Real_Data_f} shows that: (1)~Three CoarsenRank variants achieve much smaller learning time compared to other robust ranking aggregation baselines.
+It shows that our CoarsenRank is promising for deploying in a large-scale environment, where reliability and efficiency are both required.
+(2)~The learning time of CoarsenPL and PL-EM are comparable because of the only difference between CoarsenPL and PL-EM lying at the choosing of parameter $\tau$ (See Equation~\eqref{theta_update}).
 (3)~PeerGrader suffers from significant inefficiencies since it needs to optimize parameters alternatively.
-(4)~CrowdBT replaces the inefficient alternative optimization with the online Bayesian moment matching and achieves lower computation compared to PeerGrader.
-However, it still inefficient on \emph{SUSHI} dataset because of the lack of an efficient rank-break method for long preferences.
+(4)~CrowdBT replaces the inefficient alternative optimization with the online Bayesian moment matching and achieves smaller learning time compared to PeerGrader.
+However, it is still time-consuming on \textit{SUSHI} dataset because of the inefficient rank-break method for long preferences.